 On the other side there are great views of Il Rondinaio with some snow still visible.

-We walked back towards Longoio past an old fountain.
+I walked back towards Longoio past an old fountain.

-We came upon the wonderful sight of a shepherd with her goats.
+I came upon the wonderful sight of a shepherd with her goats.
 The beautiful animals looked as though they had just been washed and brushed and were out for a walk to show off their lovely coats.

 On the other side of the path another rustic scene presented itself.

-We passed some huge old stone wheels from a mill.
+I passed some huge old stone wheels from a mill.

 …and came to the old path to Longoio.